OutCraft-Mods/BlockixelConcepts/.github/ISSUE_TEMPLATE/documentation-error.md

 On which site of the documentation is the problem? [e.g. ModName/wiki/entities/Killerzombie]

 **Problem**
-What is wrong with the documentation? [e.g. Missing information: Killerzombie can hack your pc]
+What is wrong with the documentation? [e.g. Missing information: Killerzombies can hack your pc]